dannydes/adz-wp-theme/README.md

 The menu at the bottom.
 Only accepts a single-level menu.

 ![Footer Menu](https://github.com/dannydes/ecologie/raw/master/screenshots/menus/footer-menu.png "Footer Menu")

+## Custom Header Image
+The header image is customisable through the standard Wordpress UI.
+In order to change it, click `` Apperance > Header `` and follow instructions.

+## Custom Logo
+The site logo is customisable through the standard Wordpress UI.
+In order to change it, click `` Appearance > Customizer > Site Identity `` and follow instructions in the logo section.

 ## Customiser Settings
 These settings may be accessed by clicking `` Appearance > Customize > Ecologie Settings ``.
 Theme offers the following